dwhinham/mt32-pi/README.md

 To summarize, to get the most out of `mt32-pi`, you'll need **5 ROM files in total** - old/new/CM-32L control ROMs, and MT-32/CM-32L PCM ROMs.

-> ⚠️ **Note:** To use the MT-32 synthesizer, you must either set it as the default synth in the config file, or switch to it at runtime using a [custom SysEx message](#-custom-system-exclusive-messages).
+> ⚠️ **Note:** To use the MT-32 synthesizer, you must either set it as the default synth in the config file, or switch to it at runtime using a [custom SysEx message](#-custom-system-exclusive-messages) or [button press][control surface].

 ### ROM scanning